 Looking at the whole lifecycle

-- Developing logistics tools that quickly compare various routes for components and finished goods shipments and provide solutions for environmentally and cost-efficient routes
+- Logistics tools that quickly compare various routes for shipping components and finished goods, suggesting cost- and energy-efficient alternatives

-- Occupying less space and generating less heat
+- Developing equipment that consumes less space and generates less heat

 - Providing more functionality per kilowatt used